MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/apply-pattern-content.md

 **Determine high need data.** Replicating data increases cost.
 You should only replicate data that you need during a failover.

 **Define the recovery point objective.** A recovery point objective (RPO) is the maximum amount of data you're willing to lose during an outage.
-For example, an RPO of one hour means the web app loses one hour of the most recent data.
-If that web app goes down at 2PM, the disaster recovery process can only recover data before 1PM.
+For example, an RPO of one hour means the web app loses up to one hour of the most recent data changes.
+If the web app goes down at 2PM, the disaster recovery process can only recover data before 1PM.
 You need to define an RPO for each web app.

-**Determine replication frequency.** Your RPO should drive your data replication frequency.
+**Determine data replication frequency.** The RPO determines how often you need to replicate data.
 The frequency of your data replication needs to be less than or equal to your RPO.
-An RPO of one hour requires all the data changes replicated to the secondary region within one hour or less.
+For example, an RPO of one hour requires replicating data changes to secondary region every hour.

-**Determine replication configurations.** You need to use your RPO and architecture to apply the right data replication configurations.
-For a single region web app, you need to determine how many availability zones to use.
+**Configure data replication.** The web app architecture and RPO determine how you replicate your data.
+For a single region web app, you need to determine how many availability zones to use to meet your RPO.
 Many Azure storage services offer native data replication options between availability zones.
-You should configure the redundancy that meets your needs.

 For a multi-region web app with an active-passive configuration, you need to replicate data to the passive region for disaster recovery.
 The replication frequency of your data in an active-passive configuration needs to meet your RPO.
-For a muti-region active-active configuration, you need to replicate data across regions in near realtime.
+For a muti-region active-active configuration, you need to replicate data across regions in near real-time.

 *Reference implementation.* The reference implementation has two main data stores: Azure Files and PostgreSQL database.
 The reference implementation uses geo-zone-redundnant storage (GZRS) with Azure Files.
 GZRS asynchronously creates a copy of Azure Files data in the passive region.
 Check the [last sync time property](/azure/storage/common/last-sync-time-get) to get an estimated RPO.
 For the Azure Database for PostgreSQL, the reference implementation uses zone redundant high availability with standby servers in two availability zones.
 It also asynchronously replicates to the read replica in the passive region.
 Azure Files GZRS and Azure Database for PostgreSQL read replica are central to Proseware's failover plan.

 ### Create a failover plan

 A failover plan details the procedure to respond to an outage.
 The plan should define what an outage means for your web app.
 For example, you can define outage in terms of downtime or loss of functionality.
+For more information, see [App Service disaster recovery](/azure/app-service/overview-disaster-recovery).

 **Determine the recovery time objective.** The recovery time objective (RTO) is maximum, acceptable downtime for a web app or feature.
 For example, an RTO of four hours means the web app or feature should be operational within four hours of a disruption.
 You can have multiple RTO relating to different features in your web app.
 Each RTO should tie back to your SLO in support of making the service available to end-users.